kieran168/Hwk-7/Lab7.md

 Changing the gamma value in the model adjusts the flexibility of the separating plane.
-We removed the gamma value from the model and saw that while our True Negative prediction rate increased by 0.74%, our True Positive rate decreased by 0.22%.
+We removed the gamma value from the model and saw that while our False Positive prediction rate decreased by 7.25%, our False Negative rate increased by 0.09%.
 The trade off of these change in predictions depends on the context of the person asking the questions of the model.
 For a policy maker, correctly identifying those who lack healthcare coverage is important.
 Misallocating resources to provide